Installation Instructions

 debian Debian and derivatives

-For Debian GNU/Linux and derived Linux distributions - such as Kali, Knoppix, Kali, Mint, SteamOS, Ubuntu, Zorin, etc. - you can download the latest Debian package - file of the form vassal-<version>-1_all.deb from GitHub releases page (as of this writing, no link is provided from the Vassal download page.
+For Debian GNU/Linux and derived Linux distributions - such as Kali, Knoppix, Mint, SteamOS, Ubuntu, Zorin, etc. - you can use the provided Debian package.

 $ cd ~/Downloads

-$ sudo apt install ./vassal-3.7.19-1_all.deb
+$ sudo apt install ./vassal_3.7.19-1_all.deb

 (replace the version number with the version you downloaded).